Losing My Religion: Composition and lyrics

-"Losing My Religion" is based on Buck's mandolin part.
+"Losing My Religion" is in natural minor.
+It is based on Buck's mandolin part, which he said echoed the theme from the 1983 film Merry Christmas, Mr. Lawrence.
 Buck said, "The verses are the kinds of things R.E.M. uses a lot, going from one minor to another, kind [of] like those 'Driver 8' chords.
 You can't really say anything bad about E minor, A minor, D, and G ...
 We are trying to get away from those kind of songs, but like I said before, those are some good chords."
 He felt "Losing My Religion" was the most "typical" R.E.M. song on the album.
-The song is in natural minor.

 The title phrase is an expression from the Southern United States that means "losing one's temper or civility" or "feeling frustrated and desperate".
 Stipe said the song was about romantic expression and unrequited love.
 The lines "That's me in the corner / That's me in the spotlight" were originally "That's me in the corner / That's me in the kitchen", describing a person at a social event too shy to approach the person they like.
 Stipe compared the theme to "Every Breath You Take" (1983) by the Police, saying, "It's just a classic obsession pop song.
 I've always felt the best kinds of songs are the ones where anybody can listen to it, put themselves in it and say, 'Yeah, that's me.'"